gerhynes/python-notes/README.md

         return None
 ```

 `try` will attempt to do something.
 If there's a problem `except` will run.
-I there's not a problem `else` runs.
+If there's not a problem `else` runs.
 No matter what, `finally` runs.

 ```python
 while True: